multilinear/htmlgen.py/README.md

 htmlgen.py
 ==========

-High flexible html generation library for python - particularly useful for very lightweight development of static content.
+Highly flexible html generation library for python - particularly useful for very lightweight development of static content.

-I was annoyed at how heavyweight everything I could find was, so sometime ago I wrote some crappy python scripts to help manage my own website.
-That is ensure common headers and footers and that sort of thing.

-Well, after using it for several years and going through a couple of rewrites I decided I should clean it up and publish it, so here it is.
+I was annoyed at how heavyweight everything I could find was, so sometime ago I wrote some crappy python scripts to help manage my own website, to ensure common headers and footers and that sort of thing.
+I continued development on it for a couple of years until it was not so crappy.
+After glancing around for other options it seems there are tons for ruby and none for python.
+So, I decided to clean it up and publish it.

 Deps:
 There are a couple of dependencies, see htmlgen.py for what to install - it's not much I promise.